 Place the V-Edge on a flat, non-slip surface.

 Select the sharpener and angle adapter.

 Hold the V-Edge with one hand and the knife with the other.

-Hold the knife horizontally and pull it downwards towards you at a 45° angle.
+Hold the knife horizontally and pull it downwards towards you.

 Repeat step 4 several times (depending on the initial condition of the knife and the sharpener in use).

 If desired, switch to a finer sharpener for even better results or switch to a coarser sharpener when more material requires removing.

 Knives with a serrated edge must not be sharpened with the V-Edge.

 Any stainless steel blade eventually dulls with time and requires sharpening.
 The speed at which a blade dulls depends on conditions such as what it is being used to cut and the kind of cutting board used.